The Welsh 3000s challenge | A complete guide to Wales’ toughest day hike

 A link to the route on OS maps can be found here.

-Climbing Snowdon after over 35km and nearly 3000ft of walking in your legs nearly broke me.
+Climbing Snowdon after over 35km and nearly 3000m of elevation nearly broke me.
 I was in a dark dark hole which I nearly didn’t escape from.

 The pros of this route are: